systemetric/shepherd/sheepsrc/docs/the-brainbox.md

 ### GPIO - In

 We advise against you using analogue inputs with an impedance (You can think of impedance as "effective resistance in an analogue circuit") of greater than 9K Ohm's as this will result in values which do not necessarily correspond to what you'd expect.

+If you need to sense something with an impedance of more than 9K then you will need to use an Op-amp to buffer the input.
+If you would like more details on how to do this please contact us on the forums.

 ### GPIO - Limits